stackfalcon/SF6-Matchup/CAMMY.md

 - `Cammy` has ZERO options to beat `stLK` after she does strings with 3 `light` normals.
   - She HAS to block or cancel into something unsafe, even `Drive Rush` is too slow to counterhit.

+## Divekick
+- Best option seems to be to walk backwards and try to whiff punish/get pressure on reaction to it whiffing.
+- `stLP`/`crMP` `xx run -> Dragonlash` can net a big punish but needs to be done very early and loses to non-divekick jumps.
+Worth it when sure but not otherwise.
+- Walk forward block has the potential to mess up their timing but is risky.